English at Key Stage 3

 Students work towards GCSE targets on the new GCSE 9-1 grade scale, based on better than expected progress.
 They are tracked via Writing and Reading criteria and will produce several 9-1 assessed pieces of work each term.

-A selection of texts/topics studied at KS3 are as follows: Macbeth, A Midsummer Night’s Dream, Poetry from other cultures, Animal Farm and Tuppence to Cross the Mersey.
+A selection of texts/topics studied at KS3 are as follows: Macbeth, Shakespearean extracts, Poetry from other cultures, Animal Farm, Journey’s End and The Hound of the Baskervilles.